Update: Tom from the story reminded me that there’s an epilogue, so I included it.

 She took the bottle and said “Sorry…state law.”
 She took Lindsey’s glass and offered to package the remaining wine for me.

-“No,” I said, still wondering if there was a way to get rid of Dave, even though I knew that I’d already blown it beyond recovery.
+“No,” I said, still wondering if there was a way to get rid of Dave, even though I knew that this non-date was beyond salvageable.
 “That’s all right”.
 I made a mental note to never let this happen again.

 “Oh…and sir?” continued the waitress.
 “We’re having a little trouble with your credit card.
 Could you come over to the cash register with me?”